Symbitic/PlaylistBrowserXR/README.md

 enhance the experience).
 The free account for Azure will be enough for our needs, but you will need a paid ngrok account for local development.

 WebXR *requires* HTTPS.
-If you plan on testing on a device that is not the same machine you plan on running on (i.e. an Oculus Quest), then you will need a valid certificate.
+If you plan on testing on a non-local device (i.e. Oculus Quest), then you will need a valid certificate.
 Local self-signed certificates won't work.
 Ngrok does offer free accounts, but the domain name is not reserved and may change.
 Since Spotify requires us to whitelist accepted redirect URLs before OAuth will work, that means we need a reserved domain name.

 ## Getting Started